Voilaah/oc-eclia-docs/docs/README.md

 next: /getting-started/installation.html
 ---

-# oc-mall
+# oc-eclia

-> E-commerce solution for October CMS
+> Marketplace solution for Arcadier and October CMS

 This is the official documentation website for the [oc-mall plugin](https://github.com/OFFLINE-GmbH/oc-mall-plugin) for October CMS.